 Two class periods a week.
 Credit, two semester hours.
+Not offered in 1938-1939.

 401, 402.
-Advanced Quantitative Analysis.-Gravimetric and volumetric methods.
+ADVANCED QUANTITATIVE ANALYSIS.-Gravimetric and volumetric methods.
 Electrolytic determinations and combustion methods of analysis.
 The analysis of commercial products.
 Prerequisite, Chemistry 302.

 Three three-hour laboratory periods a week with occasional lectures, recitations, and conferences.
 Credit, three semester hours each semester.